 I’m hopeful that this area will have more in common with Cars Land than your typical kids’ area.
 The concept art looks colorful and inventive, but it also seems chaotic.
 I have two young girls and expect them to love this area.
 The key factor is making it palatable to all guests.
 This land also must be a way to pull some guests away from the hordes in the Star Wars area.
 If Disney excels at building a coherent theme and cool atmosphere, Toy Story Land could be amazing.

-5. Introduce New Elements at the Star Wars Experience That We’ve Never Seen in Theme Parks
+5. Introduce New Elements at Galaxy’s Edge That We’ve Never Seen in Theme Parks

 When I talk about “new elements”, this isn’t about the attractions.
 I’ll address those in a moment.
 Can we dine with aliens?
 Are there ways to meet characters without waiting in obvious lines?
 In a strange way, I’m describing a set-up like The Adventurer’s Club but across the entire land.
 Guests need to feel like anything can happen once they stroll through the gates.
 Their experience should never be about knocking out the two rides and then leaving.
 If that becomes the case, then Disney has failed.

 6. Create an Immersive Experience in the Star Wars Attractions Using Both Physical Sets and Screens

 Thus far, all the news about the two Star Wars attractions excites me.
 A Slash Film article from last month described both as having immersive experiences within the queue and pre-show.
 The Stromtrooper Battle Escape in particular sounds like an amazing step forward.
 I love the idea of boarding a ride, jumping off to escape pursuing Stormtroopers (on a giant screen), and getting back in the vehicle later.
 It’s a remarkable concept straight out of a kid’s imagination.